Ames-hub/pyhoster/README.md

 - Create and delete website's in a second (simple as `create websitename`)
 - Start and stop websites easily (simple as `stop websitename`)
 - Edit the settings and content of a website easily
-- File Transfer Protocal with SSL (FTPS) built in and easily configurable and usable!
+- File Transfer Protocal with SSL (FTPS) built in and easily configurable with a user system!
 - Our lock-out system 'Warden' allows you to lock out users from a specific webpage or website with a password!
 - Change the index file of a website easily
 - link a website's content to any folder in your system